MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: Acknowledgement

 \section{Acknowledgement}

-This work was supported by GRDC (Global Research Development Center) Cooperative Hub Program (RS-2024-00436165) and Brain Pool Plus Program (No. 2021H1D3A2A03103645) through the National Research Foundation (NRF) funded by the Ministry of Science and ICT (MSIT).
+This work was supported by GRDC (Global Research Development Center) Cooperative Hub Program (RS-2024-00436165), Brain Pool Plus Program (No. 2021H1D3A2A03103645), and Basic Research Lab (No. RS-2024-00414822) through the National Research Foundation (NRF) funded by the Ministry of Science and ICT (MSIT).
 The authors would like to thank the members of Machine Learning and Mind Lab (MLML) for helpful comments.